itscountvertigo/itscountvertigo/README.md

 Generative Art with Processing

 ### 📮 You can reach me at:
+- @itscountvertigo on Instagram (where I sometimes post generative art)
 - @itscountvertigo on Twitter
 - @itscountvertigo#5867 on Discord
 - itscountvertigo@protonmail.com